yvenkatavamsireddy-coder/CodeVerdict/README.md

 - Each submission uses a unique temp file to prevent conflicts
 - Passwords are hashed with bcrypt
 - Routes are protected with JWT authentication
+- Secret key stored in environment variable, not in code

 ---

 ## Author

-Built by Venkat as an internship portfolio project.
+Built by Vamsi as an internship portfolio project.